 Storing the Biodynamic Preparations:

 The Preparations are stored in earthen vessels.
 Each Preparation has its own vessel surrounded by peat in a wooden box that resides in our cool, moist cellar.
-When you place your order we package your Preparations and mail them to you.
+When you place your order we package your Preparations in a compostable pouch, then put this pouch in a “pillow” box that is filled with peat moss; then we mail them to you.
 Please order the Preparations shortly before you are ready to use them.
 Or indicate on your order what date you would like us to ship them, if you want shipping to be delayed until use.